percona/pmm-doc/docs/how-to/HA.md

 ## Importance of HA

-Ensuring your monitoring system remains operational is crucial.
-Deploying PMM in a High Availability (HA) setup significantly increases its reliability.
+High Availability (HA) is a critical aspect of any monitoring system, as it ensures that your monitoring infrastructure remains resilient and continues to function seamlessly, even if one or more instances encounter issues.
+HA implements redundant systems that are ready to take over to minimize downtime and maintain continuous visibility into the performance and health of PMM.

 In an HA configuration, three PMM Server instances are configured: one as the leader and the others as followers.
 The leader server handles all client requests.
 If the leader fails, the followers take over, minimizing downtime.

-HA is about having redundant systems ready to take over seamlessly, ensuring that your monitoring system remains resilient even if one instance encounters issues.

 These PMM Server instances provide the following essential services: